About Activist Explorer

 I hope these explorations contribute to…

-… better understanding the experience and the nature of activism.
+… better understanding the experience, culture and nature of activism.

 … creating a better climate for activists.